pinecone-io/pinecone-ts-client/release/2026-07-test-coverage.md

 ## Default skip denominator

 At audited base `c96f48b`, Jest registers **167 integration test cases in 37 suites**.
-PR #150 adds five enabled cases in an existing suite, producing **172 total, 164 enabled and eight explicitly disabled by default**, still across 37 suites.
+PR #150 adds thirteen enabled cases in existing suites, producing **180 total, 172 enabled and eight explicitly disabled by default**, still across 37 suites.
 This counts expanded parameterized cases, not lines containing `test`, and counts the local mocked retry suite because the integration runner selects it.
 It does not count missing tests as passed coverage.

 | Default-disabled cases                                                 | Count | Enablement condition                                                  |
 | ---------------------------------------------------------------------- | ----: | --------------------------------------------------------------------- |